LLM Law - Health, Law and Society

 Overview

-The LLM Health, Law, and Society is a distinctive programme that goes beyond traditional healthcare law studies.
-The programme offers an in-depth study of wide-ranging issues from health inequalities and regulation of the body to reproductive justice and mental health and wellbeing.
+The LLM Health, Law, and Society is a distinctive master's programme that goes beyond traditional healthcare and medical law studies, examining health law, medical law, and ethics across societal and governmental sectors.

 This programme is available as an intercalated degree for current undergraduate medicine, dentistry or veterinary students from the University of Bristol or other universities.
 Find out more about our intercalated degrees and eligibility criteria.